 Rabbits, cats and dogs can also be marked with a tattoo on their skin.
 The tattoo can have your phone number or the registration number of a tattoo registry.
 (The National Dog Registry registers all species of animals bearing identifying tattoos.)

 Make sure you have photos of your animals easily accessible should any of your pets become lost.
-Having pictures of each animal can go a long way to help you relocate your urban livestock in the event they are separated from you.
+Having pictures of each animal can go a long way to help you relocate your livestock in the event they are separated from you.
 Photograph your animals from the front and side, being sure to show any distinguishing markings that can help people identify them.

 One of the greatest hazards resulting from natural disasters is the lack of services that can occur in the days that follow.
-You may be without safe drinking water or a way to buy food for your animals or yourself for several days after a disaster hits.
+You might be without safe drinking water or a way to buy food for your animals or yourself for several days after a disaster hits.
 Be prepared by always stocking an extra week’s supply of food and water for your animals as well as your family.

 Purchase dog, cat, chicken, goat or rabbit feed well before your supplies run out.
 That way, should disaster strike, you’ll always have extra food for them on hand.